-Wakefield Trinity Wildcats will hold a celebration of rugby league before their game with London Broncos next weekend.
+Wakefield Trinity Wildcats will hold a celebration of rugby league before their game with London Broncos tomorrow.

-Youngsters from 20 teams across the district will take to the hallowed turf at the Rapid Solicitors Stadium before the game on Friday, June 13.
+Youngsters from 20 teams across the district will take to the hallowed turf at the Rapid Solicitors Stadium before the game.

 The club’s community branch Wakefield Community Trust, together with support from Wakefield and District Health and Community Support (WDHCS) has also launched a new project promoting rugby league and healthy living in 20 schools.